Frequently Asked Questions about the Arts Administration program.

 Can I waive the required internship by getting credit for prior work experience?

 No, you will not be able to waive the internship requirement.
-The internship requirement is an academic and professional degree experience for you, and the Professional Development Coordinator will work with you to help determine what internship opportunities would be best suited for you.
+The internship requirement is an academic and professional degree experience meant to benefit your professional growth.

 Can I take an internship my first semester?

 We strongly discourage students from taking a registered internship in the fall of their first year in the program.